gaskil36/IDCE-376_Group_Project_Ben/README.md

 Once the files were in our SQL database, we used the code in the dropcolumns.sql file to delete columns that were redundant or unnecessary for our analysis.
 This made it so the tables did not have unnecessary dependencies.

 We then removed unnecessary columns from the tables, including extra geometries and IDs that were generated from editing and copying the file many times in QGIS.
-The final result consists of four tables in the charlotteproject database.
+The final result consists of five tables in the charlotteproject database.
 Please see below for an example of each table.
 There are two images for each table.

 **Historical Landcover Table (section 1) (1970-1980)**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Historical Landcover Table (section 2)**
 ![Historical Landcover Table](Images/historical1.png)  ![Historical Landcover Table](Images/historical2.png)